 2.3 Country-specific examples

 Case studies China, India, Nigeria, and Chile provide further insight into geographic patterns of blue food demand at national and sub-national scales.
 These countries were selected for the following reasons.
 China is the world's most populous country and the largest producer and consumer of blue foods.
 China and India together account for over two-thirds of Asia's population and one-third of the global population46, and both have experienced rapid economic development.
 Fish consumption per capita in India is significantly lower than China and highly varied at the sub-national scale due to cultural and geographic factors.
 Nigeria has the largest population in Africa, projected to exceed 400 million by 2050, surpassing the U.S. as the world's third most populous nation46.
 Although Chile is much smaller than the above-mentioned countries, it serves as an interesting case given its decline in per capita fish consumption in recent decades despite its geography (long coastline), cultural history of seafood consumption, and vibrant capture fisheries and aquaculture sectors.
-Across these four countries, the relationship between income growth and fish consumption per capita shows clear differences (Fig. 6).
+Across these four countries, the relationship between income growth and fish consumption per capita shows apparent differences (Fig. 6).